SagarMaheshwary/webpush-example/readme.md

-# Laravel Web Push Example
+# Laravel Web Push Example With Guest Users
-A basic example of using webpush notifications with laravel and Javascript.
-Push Notifications are a part of Service Workers and It requires HTTPS unless you are using localhost.
+A branch version that allows sending push notifications to all the browsers whether authenticated or not.

 ## Running this web application
 - make sure you have xampp or wamp installed if you are on windows machine, mamp for mac , and lamp for linux.

 - clone this repository to your local machine or just download the zip.

 - install [Composer](https://getcomposer.org/download) first, then run this command in your command-line (you should be inside your project directory).
 ```bash
   composer install
 ```